-Reasons To Consider Appointing A Power Of Attorney
+Reasons To Consider Appointing A Power Of Attorney in California

 It's hard to think about the possibility of losing the ability to make your own decisions.
 It's heartbreaking to see your family members lose that ability.
 It's even harder if you literally can't do anything to help them, like canceling their cable bill or paying their electricity bills because you do not have legal authority to do so.

 This is a frightening thought, and it is one that people sometimes avoid thinking about until it is actually needed.
 Creating a plan now will save your family a lot of difficulty later on.

 Things to consider when planning for your future

 Appointing a power of attorney is one of the building blocks of a good estate plan.
 It provides the authority to a trusted individual to act in your best interest when you can't.
 Here are some of the situations when it's helpful to have someone to act for you:

 You are aging or have a chronic illness.
 When you age or suffer from a chronic illness, the practical details of managing your daily life can become overwhelming.
 In this situation, you can set up a 'general power of attorney.'
 It gives authority to your 'agent' to sign your documents for you, pay your bills, and manage your bank account among other things.

 You will be unable to take care of your affairs for a short period of time.
 If you are out of the country, or have had an operation and are unable to take care of your affairs immediately, you can set up a type of power of attorney called a 'limited power of attorney.'
 This can be for a short period of time, and sometimes can be as broad or narrow as you need.